ubinexus/sonic-utilities/doc/Command-Reference.md

 To achieve uninterrupted packet forwarding during the restarting stage and database reconciliation at the post restarting stage, warm restart enabled dockers with adjacency state machine facilitate standardized protocols.
 For example, a BGP restarting switch must have BGP "Graceful Restart" enabled, and its BGP neighbors must be "Graceful Restart Helper Capable", as specified in [IETF RFC4724](https://tools.ietf.org/html/rfc4724).

-Before warm restart BGP docker, the following BGP commands should be enabled, which is the default behavior in SONiC
+Before warm restart BGP docker, the following BGP commands should be enabled:
   ```
   bgp graceful-restart
   bgp graceful-restart preserve-fw-state
   ```
+In current SONiC release, the above two commands are enabled by default.

 It should be aware that during a warm restart, certain BGP fast convergence feature and black hole avoidance feature should either be disabled or be set to a lower preference to avoid conflicts with BGP graceful restart.